more than 300 years Philadelphia has been a great port city and

 In recent years, the Philadelphia Regional Port Authority and its 11-member board of regional business leaders (appointed by the Governor, the state legislature, the Mayor of Philadelphia, and the large counties surrounding the Port) have continued to implement a variety of improvements and foster major developments at the Port of Philadelphia.
 For example, under the auspices of PRPA, the Port of Philadelphia was named the nation’s 14th Strategic Military Port by the U.S. Department of Defense in 2002, making it one of only 14 ports in the United States permitted to handle the nation’s military cargoes destined for various points around the globe.
 PRPA is also on the verge of accomplishing one of the Port’s long-held goals: the deepening of the Delaware River’s main shipping channel from 40 to 45 feet, which will allow the Port to accommodate substantially more of the world’s cargo vessels, which get bigger every year.

 Other exciting projects are also on the horizon, including the construction of a new marine terminal, Southport, in the near future.
-The latest information about PRPA, the Port of Philadelphia, and progress on our various initiatives can be found in the “News” section of this website.

 Our Mission, Our Legacy